-The Society for the Anthropology of Lowland South America organized a conference sesquiannually (every one and a half years) up to the XI conference in Lima.
-Since the XII conference in Vienna, SALSA conferences will continue to be organized biennially.
-SALSA conferences are among the world’s foremost venues for presenting original research on lowland South America.
+The conferences of the Society for the Anthropology of Lowland South America (SALSA) are among the world’s foremost venues for presenting original research on lowland South America.
 SALSA strives to provide an environment conducive to extensive discussion and exchange of ideas and information among scholars specializing in all fields of lowland South American anthropology and related disciplines.

 Keynote speakers (in chronological order) have been: John Hemming (Chairman, Amazon Charitable Trust, former Director, Royal Geographic Society), Eduardo Viveiros de Castro (Museu Nacional, Rio de Janeiro), Ellen Basso (University of Arizona), Steven Hugh-Jones (King’s College, Cambridge University), Joanna Overing (University of St. Andrews); Claude Lévi-Strauss (Collège de France), Clark Erickson (University of Pennsylvania), Davi Kopenawa Yanomami (President, Hutukara), Anthony Seeger (Department of Ethnomusicology, UCLA), Alf Hornborg (Lund University), William Balée (Tulane University), Richard Chase Smith (Instituto del Bien Común, Perú), and Anne-Christine Taylor (CNRS, France).

 SALSA Thirteenth Biennial Conference

 SALSA XIII Biennial Conference will be held in Virginia (USA) in June 2021.
 Conference organizer: George Mentore (University of Virginia).